ashutoshmjain/gita/src/mathuraChap11.md

 > Even more cherished dream was to find out how and where 'Ganges' ended?
 She had heard (from travelers) that the mighty river finally met into a vast ocean that could retain water of a thousand rivers! `Ganga` used to wonder why couldn't they make an ocean right here in `Himalayas`, to store the water for irrigation and boating.
 Little did the young girl know that stopping the water is like stopping the circle of life.
 And she learnt it as she entered her early youth.
 In a way Ganges was a definition of time for her.
 Her childhood in `Gangotri` — the origin of the river ; her teens in the upper rapids ; her youth in the flat stretch where the mighty river walked like a gorgeous woman of reason, action, and pride.
 And she wanted to see  the endless sea to mark the completion of her time!

 Longer voyages, and turn to adulthood, made it clear to `Ganga` that the floods were the biggest problems for common people downstream.
 In one of her trips, she saw the devastation firsthand, when she and her crew, narrowly escaped the swelling river.
 The legend says that the real `Ganga` was born out of that massive swell.
 They probably meant that the resolve, and the dedication to a singular focus in her life, incarnated out of that flood.
-Without saying out loud, she started a mission to deepen Ganges where ever it was flattish.
+Without saying out loud, she started a mission to deepen Ganges wherever it was flattish.
 She wanted to bound the river with in two banks.
-Bondage is a must to manifest - she must have thought.
+Bondage is a prerequisite to manifest - she must have thought.

 Good deeds gain support from the masses.
 Her crew grew in size and skills.
 Starting from the very top near the origins, she and her team finally reached the plains — working through one gorge to the next.
-It was as is she (and her team) shaped a new Ganges.
+It was as if she (and her team) shaped a new Ganges.
 They were welcomed by the local people as they brought skills to deepen a running river.
 They had designed tools to form a constellation of Kayaks tied to each other with ropes, and then lower a heavy metal harvester to scour the bottom.
-Many times they recovered valuables from the bottom, but the business was not risk free.
+Many times they recovered valuables, but the business was not risk free.
 Many died in the pursuit of these riverbed scouring projects.
-True to her name, `Ganga` committed her life to this cause that turned into a long series of engineering projects.
+True to her name, `Ganga` committed her life to this cause that turned into a long series of semi-engineering projects.
 The work, however, was not conflict free.
 Deeper river meant that elephants had even harder time moving the floaters upstream.

-Her work, along with the politics of rich cargo movers, got her so popular that the news reached the king `Shantanu`.
-He was happy to see people taking on the creative engineering in their hands rather than depending solely on the high priests or the king, but the elephant owners were also important for the movement of goods, and more importantly they were a major revenue stream for the kingdom.
+Her work, along with the negative politics of rich cargo movers, got her so popular that the news reached the king `Shantanu`.
+He was happy to see people taking on the public works in their hands rather than depending solely on the high priests or the king, but the elephant owners were important for the movement of goods, and they were a major revenue stream for the kingdom.
 He wanted to settle the disputes himself.
-He also wanted to see if the tools and boats her team designed could be used to anchor his army, mid-stream, in a fast running river.
+In addition, he wanted to see if the tools and boats her team designed could be used to anchor his army, mid-stream, in a fast running river.
 A definite advantage in war-times.

 He also wanted to lend the official support to the project(s) for the public opinion was with her, NOT the cargo movers.
 But most importantly he wanted to see `Ganga` — the woman every one talked about for her courage, charisma and dedication.